-Keepers of JFK legacy hoping to show words count on Twitter
+JFK Twitter account aims to show president’s words ‘count’

 - Utility emailed Northern California woman about power-line problems 1 day before fire

+“There are many things that President Kennedy said on a variety of issues that effected domestic and international concerns that are as relevant in today’s world as they were in the early ’60s,” Steven Rothstein, executive director at the John F. Kennedy Library Foundation, said Wednesday.

-Foundation officials won’t say if the project is also a swipe at President Donald Trump’s more bombastic use of social media, leaving it to readers to draw any conclusions.
+Is the project also a subtle swipe at the President Donald Trump’s more bombastic use of social media?
+Rothstein won’t say, although an online promo for the project pointedly notes, “The words of a president count.”

+“We’re really letting people draw their own conclusion of what they think,” Rothstein said.
+“We want them to be inspired by the big ideas that John Kennedy said.”

+Many of the tweets echo contemporary political debates, from immigration — “Everywhere immigrants have enriched and strengthened the fabric of American life” — to poverty — “If a free society cannot help the many who are poor, it cannot save the few who are rich.”